-- disabled or have special educational needs
+- disabled, have special educational needs and/or mental health conditions which may cause barriers to reporting concerns

 - young carers

 - affected by parental substance misuse, domestic abuse and violence or parental mental health needs

 - asylum seekers

 - · looked after by the local authority or otherwise living away from home

 - vulnerable to being bullied, or engaging in bullying behaviours

 - living in temporary accommodation

 - living transient lifestyles

 - · living in chaotic and unsupportive home situations

 - vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion, disability or sexuality

 - already viewed as a 'problem'

 - at risk of child sexual exploitation (CSE)

 - do not have English as a first language

 - at risk of female genital mutilation (FGM)

-- at risk of forced marriage

-- at risk of being drawn into extremism
+- at risk of forced marriage - at risk of being drawn into extremism

 At BINs staff are aware that children with special educational needs can face additional safeguarding challenges.
+Extra pastoral support and attention is considered for these children along with support in communicating as appropriate.